quintype/malibu/tutorial/preview.md

 But if you are not using malibu, then you need to do the following steps:-

-## Add routes for Home page preview and Story page preview
+## Add routes for home page preview and story page preview

 The first step of any new page is to create a route for it.